frizatch/ScrollyTelling-Introduction/README.md

 -	Take a look around the Smithsonian’s Open Access images to see if any appeal to you to incorporate into your story: https://www.si.edu/openaccess (Make sure the CC0 filter stays on as you look).
 -	Explore Wikimedia Commons, another place for discovering freely usable media: https://commons.wikimedia.org/wiki/Main_Page (Use appropriate attribution!)

+## Draft an Outline then pick your platform

 ## <a name="esristorymap"></a> ESRI's StoryMaps

 ### Create a Public ESRI account